openvinotoolkit/openvino/docs/MO_DG/prepare_model/Getting_performance_numbers.md

 When evaluating performance of a model with the OpenVINO Runtime, it is required to measure the proper set of operations.
 To do so, consider the tips below:

-- Avoid including one-time costs like model loading.
+- Avoid including one-time costs, like model loading.

 - Track separately operations which occurred outside of the OpenVINO Runtime (like video decoding).